EFerriss/Pynams/README.md

 Please cite this code as
 Ferriss, E. (2015); pynams: a Python package for interpreting FTIR spectra of nominally anhydrous minerals (NAMs), v0.1.0; DOI: 10.5281/zenodo.32056

+This material is based upon work supported by the National Science Foundation under Grant Number 1449699.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.